Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 Can tools and fastening systems for wood be used in HONEXT®?

 Yes.
-Most commonly used tools for wood and wood-based materials can be used to process and transform HONEXT® panels.
+Most commonly used tools for wood and wood-based materials can be used to process and transform HONEXT® boards.

 Refer to our Processing and Handling Manual for instructions on which tools to use and their mode of employment.